loop-payments/react-router-relay/README.md

 #### Note for Relay < 16.2

 If you're using relay prior to 16.2.0 you won't be able to use the `@preloadable` annotation and thus won't be able to generate `$parameters` files.
-You can still use entrypoints but they'll need to import concrete request objects from the `.graphql` files instead.
+You can still use entry points, but they'll need to import concrete request objects from the `.graphql` files instead.

 ```ts
 import MyPageQuery from "./__generated__/MyPageQuery.graphql";